 Is Everyone a Designer?

+Does everyone think they’re the best designers?
 Let’s talk about objectivity and subjectivity in design.
 Better yet, let’s kick off with this statement:

 Everyone’s a designer.

 Over the past few years, this claim has stirred controversy in the design world.
 There are plenty of reasons to take either side – yes everyone is, no everyone isn’t – because ultimately, design is a matter of perspective.

 Technically, we make multiple design decisions each day, whether we realise it or not.
 We coordinate outfits, plan holidays, prepare lunches, watch films, read books, and post pictures to our Instagrams – #aesthetic.
 So, if design is based on decision-making, then yeah, OK.
 Everybody could be a designer.

 But we’re not all designers in the traditional sense.